EOSIO/spec-repo/eep-draft_enhanced_token.md

 ## Backwards Compatibility
 <!--All EEPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EEP must explain how the author proposes to deal with these incompatibilities.
 EEP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

+There doesn't appear to be a way to upgrade existing token contracts to a new standard without breaking the world:
+* There isn't a safe and efficient way for an updated token contract to notify older contracts about transfers to them:
+  * The existing notification can't represent subaccounts.
+  * The existing notification can't reference tokens in another token contract's namespace (extended_asset support).
+  * The existing notification can only be sent from the original `transfer` action, not any other actions.
+* Wallets, block explorers, and even some non-token contracts make assumptions about the table structures of existing tokens.
+If a token contract migrated its table structures to support new features, the existing users would break.

+Instead, we propose that:
+* Only new token contracts implement a new token protocol
+* New token contracts can hold tokens from the older standard on behalf of their users.
+This will allow existing tokens to flow through the new protocol.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for EEPs that are affecting consensus changes.
 Other EEPs can choose to include links to test cases if applicable.-->